 ceremonies that might last for days.

-Historic Indian traditions also used many plants and herbs as
+Historic Indian traditions also used many plants and herbs as remedies or

 in spiritual celebrations, creating a connection with spirits and the